lisardowo/CommandConstructor/README.md

 *   **Extraction:** Pulling public keys from private keys or certs.

 ## Installation
 No external dependencies are required.
-UnixForge uses Python's standard `tty` and `termios` libraries for raw mode terminal manipulation.
+The project uses Python's standard `tty` and `termios` libraries for raw mode terminal manipulation.

 ## Bugs